 The judges of this court wear black and red robes, traditional court attire for a Provincial Court judge.
 People’s lives are affected in significant ways in court, so the formal attire reflects the seriousness of the court proceedings.
 Lawyers don’t wear robes in Provincial Court, although they do in the Supreme Court.

-People going to court do not have to wear anything special, but if you own business-like clothing, it’s a good idea to wear it when you come to court.
-This is a way to show the judge that you respect the court process and that you understand that a court is a more formal setting.
-For more information see Court Etiquette.
+Dress as you would to attend a job interview or go to a religious service.
+This is a way to show you respect the court process and understand that a court is a more formal setting.
+For example:

 Members of the public may not use electronic devices of any sort (including smartphones, cell phones, computers, laptops, tablets, notebooks, personal digital assistants, Google glasses and similar devices) to transmit or receive text, audio or video record, photograph or digitally transcribe in a courtroom.
 It is best to turn off any electronic device before you enter the courtroom.
 See Use of Electronic Devices in Courtrooms for more details.
 (The policy does permit limited use of some devices by lawyers and accredited journalists.)